-Sahan T. M. Dissanayake is an Assistant Professor in Economics and a Research Fellow at the Goldfarb Center for Public Affairs at Colby College, a Research Consultant for IUCN-Sri Lanka and an Assistant Professor (by courtesy) in Economics at Portland State University.
+Sahan T. M. Dissanayake is an Assistant Professor in Economics and a Fellow at the Institute for Sustainabe Solutions at Portland State University and a Research Consultant for IUCN-Sri Lanka.

 Sahan’s main research centers on ecosystem services and land conservation and uses choice experiment surveys to study preferences and mathematical programming to model optimal resource allocation.
 His survey work analyzes preferences for grassland restoration in Illinois, the tree shade program to manage water quality in Oregon, payments to prevent deforestation (REDD+) in Nepal and Ethiopia, coral reefs in Okinawa, seafood Eco-labeling in New England, improved stove adoption in Ethiopia, and restoring ancient irrigation systems in Sri Lanka and received the Robert Ferber Dissertation Award for Excellence in Survey Research from the University of Illinois Survey Research Lab.
 His mathematical programming work has focused on optimal conservation within military installations and optimal school districting formulations.
 His research interests have expanded to studying spatial subsidies for renewable energy, economic impacts of fracking, and externalities affecting hydropower.